akmalfaditya/Bootcamp/Practice/Advanced Reading/SOLID and Kiss Principles/README.md

 2. **KISS keeps things understandable** - simple solutions are often the best solutions
 3. **These aren't just rules** - they're tools that make your life as a developer easier

-## Pro Tips

-- Start with KISS - keep it simple first
-- Apply SOLID when complexity starts creeping in
-- Don't over-engineer - solve today's problems, not imaginary future ones
-- Remember: more code isn't always better code

-Happy coding! 🚀

----
-*Built with ❤️ for learning and demonstration purposes*